dmlb2000/dmlb2000.github.io/_posts/2020-06-05-my-white-privilege.md

 states should be given a level of authority over one another, a peer pressure of sorts to keep progress moving.

-To restore the trust, that society will give equal justice under the law to a minority race of citizens will take generations to heal.
+To restore the trust of a minority race, that society will give equal justice under the law will take generations to heal.
 If the current justice system is to play a role, they need to get political and be faster at administering justice.
 Police need to be held accountable for their actions and inactions as the case maybe.